jkrbec/portfolio_projects/README.md

 2.)
 I designed some visualisation preview using <b>pandas</b> and <b>matplotlib</b> (further could be done in Excel or Tableau)<br>
 3.)
 I interpreted my data<br>

+### Streamlit App
+1.)
+Import necessary libraries (e.g. pandas, plotly, streamlit)<br>
+2.)
+Load the data into a pandas DataFrame<br>
+3.)
+Set up the Streamlit app by defining the page configuration and creating a sidebar for user input<br>
+4.)
+Filter the data based on the user's selections in the sidebar<br>
+5.)
+Loop through the unique values in the 'ref' column, grouping the data by 'win_by' and calculating the percentage of fights with each 'win_by' value for each referee<br>
+6.)
+Create a new DataFrame with the results of the loop<br>
+7.)
+Display the results table and bar chart using Streamlit's built-in functions<br>
+8.)
+(Optional) Use plotly's customization options to improve the appearance and readability of the chart.<br>

 ## Covid Data Dashboard